REGISTRATION IS CLOSED!

 START TIME AND THE ROUTES

-Lunch will be served between 12:30 - 1:30 PM.
+Lunch will be served between 12:00 - 2:00 PM.
 Try to end one of your routes during that time if you want lunch.
-You're free to continue riding additional routes after lunch, we have the pavilion all day, but support services will end at 4 PM.
+You are free to continue riding additional routes after lunch, we have the pavilion all day, but support services will end at 4 PM.

 ALL routes will begin and end at Marti Park.
 Thus, you can ride a route, return to our pavilion to replenish your water and energy, perhaps enjoying a hot cup of cider or coffee, and head out on another route.

 There are four "longer" routes ranging from 24-26 miles each, with between 1,300 and 1,750 feet of elevation gain in each route.
 There is a shorter route of 15 miles, with 855 feet of gain.
 Several routes have longer sections of smooth roads with good shoulders, but all routes will take you on back country roads through farmlands and Amish country.
 None of the routes include dirt or gravel roads, but be aware that you may experience some gravel and dirt on the roads, especially near farm barns, as well as occasional "horse exhaust."
-The strengths and potential challenges of each ride will be covered in the pre-ride briefing at 8:50 AM.
 As you might expect, several of the routes have some overlap, for example, 3 of the routes take you through the covered one-lane bridge you see on the right before going in different directions.
 In sum, you can choose to ride as many or few routes as you want, and as time and daylight permits.
 It's a tall order given the conditions, but if you do them all you could log 115.6 miles and do 7,246 feet of elevation gain!